jecampagne/JaxTutos/README.md

 - `JAX-MC-Sampling.ipynb`: more on coding style/method in a use case of Monte Carlo Sampler implementation from scratch
 - `Numpyro_MC_Sampling`: here we give some simple examples using Numpyro PPL
 - `JAX_jaxopt_optax.ipynb`: some use of JaxOptim & Optax lib.
+- `JAX-JIT_in_class.ipynb`: how to use JIT for class methods (as opposed to JIT for an isolated function).
+This is a technical nb.

 Not yet ported to Collab.

 - `JAX-GP-regression-piecewise.ipynb`: dans la même philosophie que le (6) on va étudier les Gaussian Processes avec un librairie 'maison' et voir des différences avec Sklearn et GPy.
-- `JAX-JIT_in_class.ipynb`: comment utilsier JIT pour des méthodes de classe (par opposition à JIT pour une fonction isolée).

 ## Installation